Avral32/Keithley2410_GUI/README.md

 unless you concern much about speed and neatness.

 There are a few issues needed to be optimized.
-The live plot is not optimized by the time when it was finished at FSO.
+The live plot is not optimized by the time when it was finished.
 So the live plots are implemented with Drawnow package, which draws the plot outside of **tkinter** object.
 Even worse, the reaction of the script gets slower due to a for loop that is used for voltage scan.
 This is most likely due to the fact that the internal loop of the *tkinter*